Pirahã language: Verbs

 These suffixes undergo some phonetic changes depending on context.
 For instance, the continuative -xii³g reduces to -ii³g after a consonant:

 Also an epenthetic vowel gets inserted between two suffixes if necessary to avoid a consonant-cluster; the vowel is either i³ (before or after s, p, or t) or a³ (other cases):

 Conversely, when the junction of two morphemes creates a double vowel (ignoring tones), the vowel with the lower tone is suppressed:

-For further details, see Sheldon's 1988 paper.

 Embedding

 Everett originally claimed that in order to embed one clause within another, the embedded clause is turned into a noun with the -sai suffix seen above:

 The examples of embedding were limited to one level of depth, so that to say "He really knows how to talk about making arrows", more than one sentence would be needed.

 Everett has also concluded that because Pirahã does not have number-words for counting, does not allow recursive adjective-lists like "the green wealthy hunchbacked able golfer", and does not allow recursive possessives like "The child's friend's mother's house", a Pirahã sentence must have a length limit.
 This leads to the additional conclusion that the number of different possible sentences in Pirahã with any given vocabulary is finite.

 Everett has also recently reinterpreted even the limited form of embedding in the example above as parataxis.
 He now states that Pirahã does not admit any embedding at all, not even one level deep.
 He says that words that appear to form a clause in the example are actually a separate unembedded sentence, which, in context, expresses the same thought that would be expressed by a clause in English.
 He gives evidence for this based on the lack of specialized words for clause-formation, the pattern of coreferring tokens in the purported clause-constructions, and examples where the purported clause is separated from the rest of the sentence by other complete sentences.

 Everett stated that Pirahã cannot say "John's brother's house" but must say, "John has a brother.
 This brother has a house." in two separate sentences.